cksystemsteaching/selfie/book.md

 ### Model

-The *machine model* we use here and in selfie is a minimalistic 64-bit *RISC-V* machine which is fundamentally a von Neumann machine.
+The *machine model* we use in selfie is a minimalistic 64-bit *RISC-V* machine which is fundamentally a von Neumann machine.
 64-bit means that CPU and memory bus operate in chunks of 64 bits called *machine words* or just *words*.
 Well, a 64-bit machine word is actually a *double word* to distinguish it from a *word* which is usually only 32 bits.
 We nevertheless just use the term *word* and quantify its size if it is unclear from the context.

 RISC-V stands for the fifth generation of an *instruction set architecture* or *ISA* of a *reduced instruction set computer* or *RISC*.
 An ISA provides just the right information needed to program a machine at the level of machine code but not how to build one.
 It is essentially a list of machine instructions and a description of what they do including how the processor interacts with memory and the outside world at the level of bits.
 In contrast to RISC, there is also the notion of a *complex instruction set computer* or *CISC* of which the most commonly used ISA is the family of *x86* processors introduced by Intel in 1978.